International Committee For The Conservation Of Mosaics

 The activities of ICCM in the past years have produced clear changes in attitude and practice in this specific field, such as: conservation of mosaics in situ versus lifting and removal from site; the use of lime mortars instead of cement mortars in treatment; and preventive conservation instead of direct treatment, as the means to ensure their long term preservation.

 ICCM publishes proceedings of its triennial meetings, as well as newsletters, which today are recognized as the primary reference in the field for scholars, professionals, and students.

 Since 1978 the formal recommendations of the ICCM have served as the leading path in defining theoretical and methodological approaches in professional mosaic conservation.

-I am very pleased to announce today that ICCM has the status of a charitable Foundation: this new status will strengthen our activities in the future and make our organization even more influential in the field.
+I am very pleased to announce that today ICCM has the status of a charitable Foundation; this new status will strengthen our activities in the future and make our organization even more influential in the field.

 Join the more than 300 members from 34 different countries and follow us through this page and on Facebook to support the Foundation with your active participation in our activities.

 Read about the history of the International Committee for the Conservation of Mosaics

 Roles & Objectives

 Promoting the conservation of mosaics as a field of its own within the larger domain of archaeological conservation